MSRConnections/Azure-training-course/Day 1/3. HOL Windows Azure Virtual Machines/HOL.md

 The full source code can be found in **Source\Exercise2\clustering_sample.py**.

 <a name="#Exercise3"></a>
-## Exercies 3: Create a new disk and mount the disk to Windows and Linux. ##
+## Exercise 3: Create a new disk and mount the disk to Windows and Linux. ##

 This exercise will show you how to attach new disks to both Linux and Windows virtual machines.